kafeenstra/ssbackup/README.md

 # ssbackup
-Super Simple Backup is a wrapper around unix `tar`, which only does full or incremental backups.
+Super Simple Backup is a bash wrapper around unix `tar`, which only does full or incremental backups.
+Backups will be `gzip`ped; its parallel `pigz` is automatically used when available.

 It is meant to be launched from `cron`, by creating simlinks like so:
 ```
 /etc/cron.daily/backup_inc -> ~/bin/ssbackup*